 It is an unfortunate fact that businesses are frequently targeted for fraud.
 Many perpetrators are trusted employees of the businesses.
 Smaller businesses have a greater risk of being victimized by fraud because they might have fewer resources for fraud prevention and detection.

 According to the Association of Certified Fraud Examiners, small businesses lost a median of $200,000 per fraud incident that was examined in 2017.
 This median loss was almost double the median loss of $104,000 that was suffered by large businesses.

 One way to help to detect and prevent fraud is to understand your business’s risk of fraud with this fraud calculator.
-You might then want to consider switching your expense management practices to a paperless system that includes the best prepaid Visa cards from Bento because of their built-in fraud prevention tools.
+You might then want to consider switching your expense management practices to a paperless system that includes business Visa debit cards from Bento because of their built-in fraud prevention tools.

 In a particularly egregious case of fraud, a trusted employee of a South Carolina car dealership stole $2 million of the dealership’s money over a period of several years.
 She was the assistant comptroller of the company, and the dealership’s owner considered her to be his friend.
 Deanne Ogden, the assistant comptroller, stole the money by writing that checks had been paid to vendors that didn’t exist.

 O.C.
 Welch, the dealership’s owner, noticed what happened after he looked at the books because he thought the profits should be higher because of the number of completed repairs.
 Ogden was convicted and was sentenced to eight years in prison.
 She also had to turn over more than $856,000 to Welch as partial restitution, and her daughter had to pay him $21,919 that Ogden had given her to use as a down payment on her home.